I’ll be updating this page with photos of bike travellers I meet, their stories, their websites… and most importantly, their rigs!

 As you can see, there’s a rich tapestry of bike-touring life on the road…

 I first met …[ Read More → ]

 It’s a perennial habit that I’m forever jumping between bikes (yet no two are ever complete at once).
 Parts migrate from frame to frame as frequently as I draw breath.
 I ride one bike for a few days, then cannibalise …[ Read More → ]

-Now that summer’s arrived, we’re preparing for out first multi-day campout with Sage, scheduled for next week.
+Now that summer’s arrived, we’re preparing for out first multi-day campout with Sage.
 Our plan is to carry our usual lightweight bikepacking gear, with a hitch on each bike so …[ Read More → ]

 It’s doubtful there’s such thing as the perfect bike – at least if you’re attempting to shoehorn everything into one machine, as I always do.
 But right now, I have to say my current setup feels completely dialled.
 It’s as …[ Read More → ]

 Recently, I acquired an old Specialized Stumpjumper through the classified pages of Craiglist.
 As the first production mountain bike in the world, the venerable Stumpy is the stuff of legends, and a bike I’ve long coveted.
 Although 20 years of …[ Read More → ]

 Bicycle workshop are petite havens of bike love: homes to geometry doodles, frame jigs, welding goggles, wood-handled files, old and oily machinery, and lengths of tubing that spell raw potential.
 From this clutter, somehow, bikes are born, creations that far …[ Read More → ]

 I’m recently back from the North American Handmade Bicycle Show.
 It’s the third time I’ve attended this gathering of artisan framebuilders – first Portland, then Sacramento and now Denver, Colorado.